JSischo/School_District_Analysis/README.md

   ![Revised School District Analysis.](/Resources/Revised_district_summary.png)
   >Revised School District Analysis

+  - Overall, the removal of the scores changed the district summary very little.
+The only observed change is a .1% drop in the district math score.

- - How is the school summary affected?
+- **How is the school summary affected?

   ![Original Thomas High School Summary](/Resources/Original_ths.png)
   >Original Thomas High School Summary